Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Results

 The resulting extinction distributions are shown in Fig. \ref{fig:extinction_all} with the narrow component shown in blue and the broad component in red.
 The narrow component has a visual extinction more than twice as large as the broad component.
 The centres of the Gaussian fit to the distributions are $A_{\rm V, broad}$ = 0.68~mag and $A_{\rm V, narrow}$ = 1.67~mag.
 The median extinction values for different galaxies range from $\sim$1 to $\sim$ 4~mag in the narrow component and from $\sim$0.4~mag to $\sim$2.7~mag in the broad component.
 The difference in extinction between narrow and broad components, $\Delta A_{\rm V}$, varies considerably across the sample and this will be discussed in more detail below.
 Some works \citep{Rose2017, Mingozzi2019} confirm the finding that outflows are less affected by extinction than the disc, others find the opposite result \citep{Holt2011, Villar2014}.
-These results can be explained by a combination of two effects.
-Firstly, the near side of the outflow is generally less obscured than the disc, while the far side may be extinct by the disc to such a degree that it cannot be detected at optical wavelengths in many galaxies.
+It should be noted that the studies have used different samples. \citet{Villar2014} studies type II quasars (with various levels of radio luminosities), while \citet{Holt2011} investigates a type I radio-loud quasar.
+Also \citet{Mingozzi2019} focusses on Seyfert 2 galaxies and \citet{Rose2017} studies ULIRGs with a mix of type I and type II AGN.
+These different results regarding the relative dust extinction can be explained by a combination of two effects.
+First, the near side of the outflow is generally less obscured than the disc, while the far side may be extinct by the disc to such a degree that it cannot be detected at optical wavelengths in many galaxies.
 This seems to be the main explanation for galaxies with lower extinction in the outflow than in the disc.
 Second, as there are a large number of objects with lower extinction in the disc as e.g. in \cite{Villar2014}, it seems likely that at least some outflows are very dusty, and dustier than the disc.
 This has indeed been proposed to explain very high UV luminosities as a consequence of dust scattering in the outflows of the starburst galaxies NGC 253 and M82 \citep[e.g.][]{Hoopes2005}.
 Radiation pressure-driven models of feedback also predict that dusty gas should preferentially be expelled by powerful outflows \citep{Murray2005, Ishibashi2016}.
 Unequivocal observational evidence of dust in most or all outflows would also help us greatly to understand molecular outflows.
 The presence of dust in the outflow is a requisite in many models to explain molecule formation in the outflow \citep{Richings2018}.
 To quantify these effects, one would determine the extinction for the approaching and receding outflow part separately.
 This could be achieved by separate fitting of the red and blue components of the Balmer emission lines \citep[see][]{Venturi2018}.
-This analysis suffers from additional fitting degeneracy and will therefore not be discussed in more detail in this paper.
+Such an analysis suffers from additional fitting degeneracy and will therefore not be discussed in more detail in this paper.